-HELPFUL INFORMATION ABOUT

-THE ROLE AND RESPONSIBILITIES of a GUARDIAN and CONSERVATOR
+INFORMATION ABOUT THE ROLE AND RESPONSIBILITIES OF A CONSERVATOR

-I. ROLE of the GUARDIAN and CONSERVATOR
+I. ROLE of the CONSERVATOR

-Your role as the court-appointed guardian and conservator is to listen to the protected person / ward and ensure that their preferences are being met as long as it does not cause harm.
-As guardian, your role is similar to that of a parent: you are entrusted to watch and protect the ward, and ensure the ward's security.
+Your role as the Conservator is to listen to the protected person and ensure that their preferences are being met as long as it does not cause harm.
 As a court-appointed conservator, you are also required to file reports with the court which provide an account of the protected person's finances.

-Your authority as the guardian is derived from the court order you received, state law, (Arizona Revised Statutes §§ 14-5209, 5311, 5312), the Arizona Rules of Probate Procedure (Rule 30), and the Arizona Code of Judicial Administration (AJCA § 3-302, Forms).
 Your authority as the conservator is derived from the court order you received, state law, (Arizona Revised Statutes §§ 14-5418, 5419), the Arizona Rules of Probate Procedure (Rule 38), and the Arizona Code of Judicial Administration (AJCA § 3-302, Forms).
 The forms, schedules, and worksheets listed in the ACJA are the required forms pursuant to Rule 38(B) Arizona Rules of Probate Procedure.